lugrao/cs5w-django-forum/README.md

 # Distinctiveness and Complexity

 This project is an internet forum inspired by the good old internet forums, and also by Reddit.
 It has topics, posts and comments.
-You can follow topics and you can like posts and comments.
-Also you can create them.
-As a user, you can also be followed by other users and follow them back.
-If you don't want to create an account, you can just surf the site, from topic to topic and post to post.
+You can create a user account and follow topics and other users, and you can write and like both posts and comments.
+If you don't want to create an account, you can just view the site's content.

 This is not a social network because it is a forum.
 It might have similarities with Project 4, but this one is more complex.
 It has more features, more models, more CSS, more of everything.